 Understanding BP's Unusual Options Activity

-On Wednesday, shares of BP (NYSE:BP) saw unusual options activity.
-After the option alert, the stock price moved up to $23.93.
+BP (NYSE:BP) shares experienced unusual options activity on Monday.
+The stock price moved up to $24.31 following the option alert.

 - Trade Type: CALL